 Prof. Dr Martin Zierold, Head of the Institute for Culture and Media Management, Hamburg University of Music and Theatre

-On May 5, Salomé Jashi was awarded the KAIROS Prize 2024 at the Deutsches Schauspielhaus in Hamburg.
+On 25 May at 11.00 am, Holly Herndon and Mat Dryhurst will be awarded the KAIROS Prize 2025 at the Deutsches Schauspielhaus in Hamburg.

 Previous award winners